Research for the sustainable and safe use of deep geothermal energy

 The GeoLaB project aims to enable cutting-edge research into geothermal energy.
 The aim of the research is the safe and sustainable utilisation of the most important geothermal resources in Germany and worldwide.
 You can find out more about the research objectives here.

-GeoLaB is a research laboratory under the ground to investigate how the energy treasure under our feet can be sustainably tapped and utilised.
+With GeoLaB, an underground research laboratoryaims to explore how the energy treasure under our feet can be sustainably tapped and utilised.
 The research laboratory comprises a horizontal tunnel approximately 1 to 2 kilometres long.
-You can read about what this could look like and what equipment is required for a research project of this size here.
+You can read more about what this could look like and what equipment is required for a research project of this size here.
 You can also find out more about the research team's plans to build a ‘digital twin’ of the laboratory and what can be done with it.

 GeoLaB was launched in 2023 as a strategic expansion investment by the Helmholtz Association.
 The project is currently in the exploration phase.
 This includes site selection according to various criteria.
 You can find out what happens in the exploration phase, what happens afterwards and what steps are planned next here.

-In the exploration phase, the Tromm region is scrutinised more closely.
-Why exactly this region is one of the scientists' favourites and what conditions the site for the GeoLaB research laboratory must fulfil is described here.
+During the exploration phase, the Tromm region will be examined more closely.
+Why exactly this regionis among the favorites of the scientists and which requirements the site must meet for the GeoLaB research laboratory are described here.

 GeoLaB is a project of the Helmholtz Association, Germany's largest research organisation.
 It promotes and finances research in various fields, including energy and the environment.
 In addition, there are two other research partners: